ECCC-MSC/open-data/docs/msc-data/obs_hydrometric/readme_hydrometric-datamart_en.md

 A list of the [real-time hydrometric stations](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/obs_hydrometric/hydrometric_StationList.geojson) in GeoJSON format is available.

 The first line is a bilingual header, followed by station metadata.
-Below are the English column descriptors :
+Below are the English column descriptors:

 ID,Name,Latitude,Longitude,Prov/Terr,Timezone